jgravelle/Groqqle/src/Groqqle.md

                 - Use vocabulary appropriate for this comprehension level
                 - Adjust sentence structure complexity accordingly
                 - Explain concepts in a way that would be clear to someone at this educational level
-                - Do not specifically mention the target's age or grade level in the summary response
+                - Do not specifically mention the target's age or grade level in your newly written article

             5. Clearly explain the main topic or discovery being discussed
             6. Highlight key points, findings, or arguments presented in the content
             7. Provide relevant context or background information that helps understand the topic
             8. Mention any significant implications, applications, or future directions discussed
             9. If applicable, include important quotes or statistics that support the main points
             10. **Never refer to the original article, its source, its author, its publisher, or itsss media format**.
-The summary must be a complete stand-alone piece without attribution to, or mention of, the source article.
+The article must be a complete stand-alone piece without attribution to, or mention of, the source article.

             Use a neutral, journalistic tone, and ensure that you're reporting the facts as presented in the content, not adding personal opinions or speculation.

             Format your response as follows:
             HEADLINE: [Your SEO-optimized headline here]

-            [Your comprehensive summary here, following the inverted pyramid style]
+            [Your comprehensive news article here, following the inverted pyramid style]
             """